-Long before they were in a band together, the members of Lula Wiles were singing folk songs and trading fiddle tunes at camp in Maine.
-“All of us were lucky to have access to the folk music community at a young age,” Burke says.
-“The music traditions that we’re drawing on are social, community-building traditions.”
-On those warm summer nights, playing music was just plain fun, but the members of Lula Wiles carry those early lessons of community and the meaning of shared art with them to this day, as they seek to create music that questions cultural virtues, soothes aching wounds, and envisions a better world.
+Long before they were in a band together, the members of Lula Wiles were singing folk songs and trading fiddle tunes at camp in Maine, learning early the lessons of community and the meaning of shared art.
+Carrying these values with them today, they seek to create music that questions cultural virtues, soothes aching wounds, and envisions a better world.

 Lula Wiles, comprised of Isa Burke, Eleanor Buckland, and Mali Obomsawin, came of age in Boston in the practice rooms of Berklee College of Music and the city’s lively roots music scene.
 In 2016, the band self-released Lula Wiles, a sensitive, twang-tinged collection of originals.
 Since then, they have toured internationally, winning fans at the Newport Folk Festival and the Philadelphia Folk Festival, and sharing stages with Aoife O’Donovan, the Wood Brothers, and Tim O’Brien.

 On What Will We Do, the band’s sophomore album, the trio’s voices burn, twist together, mingle, and rise like smoke signaling changes to come, mastery folk music and subverting its hallowed conventions.
 “We wanted to make an album that reflected, in a current way, what we are all staying up late thinking about and talking about over drinks at the dinner table,” says Obomsawin.
 “What is everyone worried about, confiding in their friends about, losing sleep about?”
 The songs on What Will We Do draw their power from small moments captured in real time, as it is an album centered on songcraft, speaking to the issues of the day as they reclaim folk music in their own voice.